 On March 29, 2012, one of Disney and Broadway‘s biggest hits officially opened at the Nederlander Theatre: Newsies.
 Based on the 1992 film starring a young Christian Bale, the stage adaptation saw high-flying choreography, giant musical numbers, and an ensemble of triple threats.
 After newspaper magnate Joseph Pulitzer (John Dossett) hikes up the prices for his papers, Jack Kelly (Jeremy Jordan) rallies his fellow newsboys in an attempt to protest the change, though he falls in love with a young writer Katherine (Kara Lindsay) along the way.

 After 1,004 performances, the musical closed on August 24, 2014.
 However, in 2016, some of the show’s original cast came together to film Disney’s Newsies the Broadway Musical, a theatrical release of the production filmed live onstage.
-The recording was released in February of 2017 to a massive reception, leading to multiple re-releases and an eventual stint on Netflix.
+The recording was released in February of 2017 to a massive reception, leading to multiple re-releases and an eventual home on Disney+.

 Jeremy Jordan, Jack Kelly

 Before belting out “Santa Fe,” Jordan had made his Broadway debut as the male swing in Rock of Ages, then played Tony in the 2009 revival of West Side Story and Clyde Barrow in Bonnie and Clyde.
 The success of Newsies made Jordan a household name.
 In the same year the show opened, Jordan appeared alongside Keke Palmer, Dolly Parton, and Queen Latifah in Joyful Noise, kicking off an illustrious screen career.
 His performance as Jack Kelly earned him his 2012 Tony nod.
 After leaving Newsies, he went on to play Jimmy Collins in the second season of NBC’s Smash.
 In 2014, he starred in the film adaptation of Jason Robert Brown’s The Last Five Years as Jamie Wellerstein opposite Anna Kendrick’s Cathy Hiatt.
-Jordan reprised his role as Jack Kelly in the 2017 captured release of the musical before heading back to TV as Winn Schott in The Flash (which he continued to play in Supergirl through 2018).
+Jordan reprised his role as Jack Kelly in the 2017 captured release of the musical before heading back to TV as Winn Schott in The Flash and Supergirl.
 He returned to Broadway in 2018’s American Son, alongside Kerry Washington, Steven Pasquale, and Eugene Lee.
-In April 2019, Jordan began his stint as Dr. Pomatter in Waitress opposite Shoshana Bean as Jenna, where he will stay through June 2.
-On April 22, Jordan and his wife, Ashley Spencer, announced the birth of their first child, Clara Eloise Jordan.
+In 2019, Jordan played a stint as Dr. Pomatter in Waitress opposite Shoshana Bean as Jenna.
+That same year, Jordan and his wife Ashley Spencer welcomed their first child, Clara Eloise Jordan.
+The star was meant to step into the role of Seymour Krelborn in the Off-Broadway revival of Little Shop of Horrors before the pandemic shuttered theatres.

 Kara Lindsay, Katherine Plumber

 Newsies marked Kara Lindsay’s Broadway debut, and after leaving the show in 2014, she went on to join the national tour of Wicked as Glinda.
 In December of that year, Lindsay joined the Broadway production through January of 2016, solidifying her status as a fan favorite in the long-running musical.
 She left the show briefly to pursue other projects, including the filming of Newsies in September 2016, before returning to Oz in November of that year.
 That run lasted until July 2017, when she left the show to join the cast of Beautiful: The Carole King Musical as Cynthia Weil.
-Lindsay has made multiple stints in the bio-musical, even leaving briefly in 2018 to rejoin the Wicked cast on tour, before officially returning once again to Beautiful in March 2019, where she currently stars.
+Lindsay has made multiple stints in the bio-musical, even leaving briefly in 2018 to rejoin the Wicked cast on tour, before officially returning once again to Beautiful.
+In 2019, the star and her husband Kevin Massey welcomed their first child.

 Ben Fankhauser, Davey

 Since his acclaimed performance as Davey in Newsies, Fankhauser has become a Feinstein’s/54 Below regular, featured in numerous of the club’s famous concerts and cabarets.
 In 2015, he performed in the 120-person chorus of Andrew Lippa’s I Am Harvey Milk at Lincoln Center.
 He also appeared in the web series Lanky Scoliosis.
 In September of 2015, Fankhauser originated the role of Barry Mann on the national tour of Beautiful: The Carole King Musical, and stayed on tour for two years.
-The actor has also appeared on Joey Contreras‘ album Young Kind of Love, and celebrated the singer-songwriter at his Green Room 42 concert earlier this year.
-Fankhauser will originate the role of Steve in the world premiere production of The Flamingo Kid at Hartford Stage, which started performances May 9, 2019.
+The performer has also appeared on Joey Contreras‘ album Young Kind of Love, and celebrated the singer-songwriter at his Green Room 42 concert earlier this year.
+Fankhauser originated the role of Steve in the world premiere production of The Flamingo Kid in May 2019 and played Frank Wyman in the 2020 New York City Center Encores! production of Mack & Mabel.

 John Dossett, Joseph Pulitzer